suyashhchougule/rag_pipeline/README.md

    - Go to the [Cerebras Cloud platform](https://cloud.cerebras.ai/platform/org_4myhnjpmnjyx3mrjt3nwmy33/apikeys):
    - Log in (or sign up if you don’t have an account).
    - Click **“Create API Key”**, copy the generated key.
-   - Please add GPT-4o or any reasoning model API key and corresponding credentials as well for the agent RAG to work.
+   - **Please add GPT-4o or any reasoning model OPENAI compatible API key and corresponding credentials to the [AGENT] section in config for the agent RAG to work.**

 2. **Populate your secrets file**
    ```bash